 Anaphylaxis - is also referred to as anaphylactic shock, which is a sudden, severe and potentially life-threatening allergic reaction.
-This kind of reaction may include the following symptoms:Persistent cough
+This kind of reaction may include the following symptoms:

+Persistent cough

 - Throat tightness

 - Change in voice, e.g. hoarse or croaky sounds

 - Wheeze (whistling noise due to a narrowed airway)

 - Difficulty swallowing/speaking

 - Swollen tongue

 - Difficult or noisy breathing

 - Chest tightness

 - Feeling dizzy or feint

 - Suddenly becoming sleepy, unconscious or collapsing

-- [EYFS and primary schools] For infants and younger pupils, becoming pale or floppy
+- For infants and younger pupils, becoming pale or floppy

-Roles and responsibilities
+4.0 Roles and responsibilities

-The local governing board is responsible for:
+4.1 The Trust Board is responsible for:

-- Ensuring that policies, plans, and procedures are in place to support pupils with allergies and who are at risk of anaphylaxis. - Ensuring that the school's approach to allergies and anaphylaxis focusses on, and accounts for, the needs of each individual pupil. - Ensuring that staff are properly trained to provide the support that pupils need, and that they receive allergy and anaphylaxis training at least annually. - Monitoring the effectiveness of this policy and reviewing it on an annual basis, and after any incident where a pupil experiences an allergic reaction.
+- Ensuring that policies, plans, and procedures are in place to support pupils with allergies and who are at risk of anaphylaxis. - Monitoring the effectiveness of this policy and reviewing it on a two yearly basis, and after any incident where a pupil experiences an allergic reaction.

-The headteacher is responsible for:
+4.2 The headteacher is responsible for:

-- The development, implementation and monitoring of this policy and related policies. - Ensuring that parents are informed of their responsibilities in relation to their child's allergies. - Ensuring that all relevant risk assessments, e.g. to do with food preparation, have been carried out and controls to mitigate risks are implemented. - Ensuring that all designated first aiders are trained in the use of adrenaline auto-injectors (AAIs) and the management of anaphylaxis. - Ensuring that all staff members are provided with information regarding allergic reactions and anaphylaxis, including the necessary precautions and how to respond. - Ensuring that catering staff are aware of pupils' allergies and act in accordance with the school's policies regarding food and hygiene, including this policy.
+- Ensuring that parents are informed of their responsibilities in relation to their child's allergies. - Ensuring that the school's approach to allergies and anaphylaxis focusses on, and accounts for, the needs of each individual pupil. - Ensuring that staff are properly trained to provide the support that pupils need, and that they receive allergy and anaphylaxis training at least annually. - Ensuring that all relevant risk assessments, e.g. to do with food preparation, have been carried out and controls to mitigate risks are implemented. - Ensuring that all designated first aiders are trained in the use of adrenaline auto-injectors (AAIs) and the management of anaphylaxis. - Ensuring that all staff members are provided with information regarding allergic reactions and anaphylaxis, including the necessary precautions and how to respond. - Ensuring that catering staff are aware of pupils' allergies and act in accordance with the school's policies regarding food and hygiene, including this policy. - Ensuring that there are effective processes in place for medical information to be regularly updated and disseminated to relevant staff members, including supply and temporary staff.